opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 !![List of Localized datasets files referenced in a regular QFieldCloud project](../assets/images/list_of_localized_datasets_on_cloud.png)

-### Check Dataset Status:
+### Check Dataset Status

-For any cloud project containing localized datasets, QFieldCloud’s web interface will indicate those missing on the cloud (i.e., referenced by the project but not yet uploaded into the `localized_datasets` project) using red color.
+For any cloud project containing localized datasets, QFieldCloud’s web interface will indicate those missing on the cloud (i.e., referenced by the project but not yet uploaded into the `shared_datasets` project) using red color.

 This can be fixed by synchronizing the project again from QGIS with QFieldSync, ensuring the "Upload missing localized dataset(s)" option is checked (as described in step [Synchronize with QFieldSync](#synchronize-with-qfieldsync)).
-Alternatively, if you have the necessary permissions, you can manage the `localized_datasets` project directly (see section [Synchronizing directly the localized_datasets project](#5-synchronizing-directly-the-localized_datasets-project)).
+Alternatively, if you have the necessary permissions, you can manage the `shared_datasets` project directly (see section [Synchronizing directly the shared_datasets project](#5-synchronizing-directly-the-localized_datasets-project)).

-Similarly, if you configure a new QGIS project to use localized files that are *already present* in your QFieldCloud `localized_datasets` project, QFieldSync is smart enough to recognize this.
-The "Upload missing localized dataset(s)" checkbox may not appear, or if it does, QFieldSync will not re-upload datasets that already exist and are up-to-date in the `localized_datasets` project.
+Similarly, if you configure a new QGIS project to use localized files that are *already present* in your QFieldCloud `shared_datasets` project, QFieldSync is smart enough to recognize this.
+The "Upload missing localized dataset(s)" checkbox may not appear, or if it does, QFieldSync will not re-upload datasets that already exist and are up-to-date in the `shared_datasets` project.

 ## 4. Viewing projects in QField